Ava-creates/legality_check_model/README.md

 # legality_check_model
 This is the tiramisu legality check model.
-The process of setting it up is similar to cost model.
+Setting it up is similar to the cost model.
 However, the utility files have been updated and will work differently.

-pikle.py generates a dataset from the real data.
+pikle.py generates a dataset from the actual data.

 generate_dataset.py generates data for the benchmark.

+balance.py helps balance the legal and illegal schedules in the dataset to get better accuracy in the f1 score.